Takshil-Kunadia/Takshil-Kunadia/README.md

 ### Namaste!
-I am an Software Developer, Programmer and Graphics Designer/Editor👋
+I am a Software Developer, Programmer and Graphics Designer/Editor👋
 _A Passionate CS student , excited to be a part of the change that innovative technologies bring to the world._

 - 🔭 I’m currently working @rtCamp as a Web Engineer Trainee